l0gicpath/clearhaus-ruby/README.rst

 methods expect the same params that the REST-API expects and it will directly return the JSON output from the REST-API.

-In case of any problems reported by Clearhaus, a ClientError exception is raised.
+In case of any problems reported by Clearhaus, a Clearhaus::Error::ClientError exception is raised.

 To initialize a new instance of the client, provide it with an API key::